intershop/intershop-pwa/docs/concepts/configuration.md

 ### Angular CLI Environments

-The standard way of configuring an Angular Application can be done by managing multiple environment files that are part of the project's source tree, usually located in _src/environments._ To choose one configuration, you have to supply the parameter when building the Angular Application.
+The standard way of configuring an Angular Application is managing multiple environment files that are part of the project's source tree, usually located in _src/environments._ To choose one configuration, you have to supply the parameter when building the Angular Application.
-See [Guide - Building and Running Server-Side Rendering](../guides/ssr-startup.md) and [Configuring application environments](https://angular.io/guide/build#configure-environment-specific-defaults) for further information.
+See [Guide - Building and Running Server-Side Rendering](../guides/ssr-startup.md) and [Configuring Application Environments](https://angular.io/guide/build#configure-environment-specific-defaults) for further information.

-Properties supplied with environment files should not be accessed directly in artifacts.
+Do not access properties supplied with environment files directly in artifacts.
-Instead, you need to provide them via `InjectionToken`s to be used in components, pipes or services.
+Instead, you need to provide them via `InjectionTokens` to be used in components, pipes, or services.
-Standard `InjectionToken`s are defined in [`injection-keys.ts`](../../src/app/core/configurations/injection-keys.ts).
+Standard `InjectionTokens` are defined in [`injection-keys.ts`](../../src/app/core/configurations/injection-keys.ts).
-To create new keys for the standard PWA, use this file; project customizations should create their own file next to it.
+Use this file to create new keys for the standard PWA; project customizations should create their own file next to it.

-First extend the [`environment.model`](../../src/environments/environment.model.ts) to support your new property.
+First, extend the [`environment.model`](../../src/environments/environment.model.ts) to support your new property.
 Then define an `InjectionToken` that can be used to access a certain property later on:

 ```typescript